rebsonoliveira/sql-server/samples/features/machine-learning-services/python/getting-started/bike-sharing prediction/README.md

 ## Disclaimers
-The dataset used in this sample is obtained from JCdecaux data set https://developer.jcdecaux.com/#/opendata/license
+The dataset used in this sample is obtained from JCdecaux https://developer.jcdecaux.com/#/opendata/license